dkallen78/math-trainer/README.md

  looked at whether interleaving was more effective with multiple problems of a similar type or with more dissimilar problems.
-Their findings support the distributed-practice hypothesis which says the beneficial effect of interleaving is due to spaced repetition of the problems, that is giving the learner time between types of problems
+Their findings support the distributed-practice hypothesis which says the beneficial effect of interleaving is due to spaced repetition of the problems, that is, giving the learner time between types of problems

 ### Gameplay/UX

 Clearly defined objectives

+What is my core loop?

 ### How to Measure Mastery?